CSJedi/mailer.net/README.md

 ```
 Install-Package Mailer.NET
 ```
-# Configure email to use smtp
+# Configure mailer.net to use smtp

 Put se following snippet on your app.config or web.config